Codecademy/docs/content/git/concepts/restore/restore.md

   - 'learn-git'
 ---

-The **`restore`** command is a versatile tool that enables developers to restore files to a specific state.
+The **`restore`** command enables developers to restore files to a specific state.
 This functionality allows you to undo any changes made to files in both your working directory and staging area.
 This command is especially valuable when you need to revert alterations, whether they have been staged for a commit or not.

 ## Syntax